mongodb/docs/source/includes/measurements-disks-describe-output.rst

    * - ``partitionName``
      - string
-     - Name of the disk or partition to which the measurements pertain.
+     - Name of the disk or partition to which the metrics pertain.

    * -  ``processId``
      - string